kapilpr/JokesApp/README.md

 ### Required Behavior

 - [x] App retrieves jokes from Google Cloud Endpoints module and displays them via an Activity from the Android Library.

-### Optional Components

-Once you have a functioning project, consider adding more features to test your Gradle and Android skills.
-Here are a few suggestions:

 - [x] Make the free app variant display interstitial ads between the main activity and the joke-displaying activity.
 - [x] Have the app display a loading indicator while the joke is being fetched from the server.
 - [x] Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.